What should be my night routine?

 Commit and dedicate your time to this one habit every night.
 You should have plenty of free time now that you’re limiting the things that hold you back.
 Try this habit for two or three weeks, then add a second ritual to your night routine.

 By slowly building, you’re setting a strong foundation for this night routine that lasts.
-NOT a stack of cards that falls as soon as the table begins to shake.

 7. Create Reminders

 Next, make it easy to remember your new night routine!
 Most of us need help when the going gets tough.

 So, set an alarm for your phone each night telling you when to get off your screens and start your routine.
 If that’s not enough, text a friend your nightly routine for a few weeks.
 Knowing that you have to send a picture or check-in will get you to follow through.

 A checklist works well too!
 Sign up below for extensive self-care ideas and a daily checklist to keep track of your rituals!